bambooforest/IntroDataScience_Spring_2022/3_data_and_data_wrangling/README.md

 categories may have different properties.
 We will talk about this more in future lectures.
 But not that in general it is rare to find a true and unambiguous example of any particular kind of scale.
-Consider for example that Stevens’ scale unifies qualtiative and quantitative beneath the “nominal” type.
-Stevens’ typology has been widely criticized, e.g.
+Consider for example that Stevens’ scale unifies qualitative and quantitative beneath the “nominal” type.
+Stevens’ typology has been widely criticized, e.g., Michell (1986).
-Michell (1986).

 Here is a cheat sheet that summarizes the levels of measurement.
 (Note